 Fordham’s Office of Undergraduate Admission has always employed a holistic admission process, and that will continue to be our policy as the world recovers from the shock of the COVID-19 pandemic.
-As you adapt to online classes now, with limited access to co-curricular and summer activities, and fewer opportunities to take college entrance exams, Fordham will adapt in the way we evaluate your applications in the context of this new reality.
+As you have had to adapt to online classes, with limited access to co-curricular and summer activities, and fewer opportunities to take college entrance exams, Fordham has adapted in the way we evaluate your applications in the context of this new reality.

 You’re looking for more than just a college—you're looking for a place you can call home.
 We’re looking for students who can add to our community too.
 In our admission process, we want to bring together students who are going to do great things—to strive for "more" as a class.